A Blueprint for a Successful Digital Workplace Launch

 Splunk encourages conversation by allowing sub-portals.
 Company groups acted on their own to create sub-portals for women in tech and veterans.
 The groups are extremely active and bring a whole new level of connection between employees.

-Splunk also uncovered a common denominator for the many generations represented in their workforce: a love for cat photos.
+Future State also uncovered a common denominator for the many generations represented in their workforce: a love for cat photos.
 This discovery led to a feed where employees company wide share the day’s best cat photos, as well as other furry friends.

 The path to a successful digital workplace isn’t necessarily easy, but with savvy advice and thoughtful planning it is certainly attainable.